ceejbot/ao3tags/README.md

 Quick and dirty node.js script to fetch all the canonical freeform tags used by the [AO3](http://archiveofourown.org/).
+Requires a recent [node.js](https://nodejs.org).

+To use, clone the repo then run `npm install`.

-Run `./fetchtags.js` then run `parsepages.js` to process the result into json.
+To collect new data: Run `./fetchtags.js` then run `parsepages.js` to process the result into json.
 The output file is `tags.json`.
 Keys are tags in lexical order; values are the counts reported by AO3.

+To have fun with the data I've already collected: `./analyze.js --help`.

 Working data set as of August 21 2015 is checked in here as `tags.json`.